usnistgov/SDNist/README.md

 % python -m sdnist.challenge.submission --challenge taxi --test-dataset taxi2016
 ```

-Above command assumes that synthetic files are at path, results/taxi, where results directory
+The above commands assume that the synthetic data is located in the directory:
+`[current-working-directory]/results/census/`.
-should be in the current working directory.
-And, each file should be named with respect to the epsilon value
-used for its synthesis.
-For example, taxi  challenge scoring is performed
+Each synthetic output file should be named with respect to the epsilon value used for its synthesis.
-for epsilons: 1 and 10, so synthetic files should be named: eps=1.csv and eps=10.csv,
+In its default settings, SDNist performs scoring for epsilons: 1.0 and 10.0, so synthetic files would be named:
+eps=1.0.csv and eps=10.0.csv
-where eps=1.csv is synthesized using epsilon value 1 and so on.
+Where eps=1.0.csv is synthesized using epsilon value 1.0 and so on.

+NOTE: filename of the synthetic data should exactly match epsilon value provided in the parameters json file
+of the public or private dataset.
+If an epsilon value mentioned in the parameters.json file is `1`
+then the synthetic data filename should be `esp=1.csv` or else,
+if an epsilon value mentioned is 1.0 then the synthetic data filename should be `eps=1.0.csv`.

 Other options are available by calling `--help`.